 - MSc in Payroll Management

 - Payroll Alliance Advanced Diploma in Payroll Management (level 5)

 - The Learn Centre – Pearson Edexcel BTEC Level 5 Professional Diploma in Payroll Management

 - CIPD level 5 Diploma in Human Resource Management

 - CIPD level 7 Advanced Diploma in Human Resource management

 - PMI Diploma in Retirement Provision

 In addition to the qualifications achieved, applicants must also have sufficient experience in the industry at a strategic level to evidence their skills and abilities as a qualified CIPP Individual Chartered Member.
-Therefore the minimum required experience post qualification will be as follows:
+Therefore the minimum required experience will be as follows:

 - MSc (or equivalent level 7 qualification) – no further elapsed time required

 Chartered members are also required to maintain at least 40 CPD points during a subscription year to retain Individual Chartered Status.
 This is not required for application but will be checked upon renewal.
 See below for information on CPD.